Stability of coherent pattern formation through invasion in the FitzHugh-Nagumo system: Overview, challenges, setup, and main result

 \paragraph{Point spectrum.} Hypothesis~\ref{hyp: wt spectral}, together with the calculation of the linear spreading speed in Lemma~\ref{l: linear spreading speed} below, imply that the essential spectrum of $\lfr$ is marginally stable; see Proposition~\ref{p: fr essential spectrum}.
 We exclude unstable point spectrum as follows. \begin{hyp}[No unstable point spectrum] We assume that the operator $\lfr \colon H^2(\R, \C) \times H^1(\R, \C) \subset L^2(\R, \C^2) \to L^2(\R, \C^2)$, given by~\eqref{e: lfr def} has no eigenvalues $\lambda$ with $\Re \lambda \geq 0$.
 Moreover, we assume that there is no nontrivial bounded solution $\u$ to the equation $\lfr \u = 0$. \end{hyp} A nontrivial bounded solution to $\lfr \u = 0$ would indicate that the fronts are not strictly pulled, but rather at the boundary between pushed and pulled front propagation~\cite{pp}, and hence we exclude this possibility here.
 Such a bounded solution is sometimes referred to as a resonance and would correspond to a zero of the associated Evans function, appropriately extended into the essential spectrum via the gap lemma~\cite{GardnerZumbrun, KapitulaSandstede}.
 The improved $t^{-3/2}$ decay rate in the leading edge, when compared with diffusive decay in one dimension, is associated to this lack of a resonance at $\lambda = 0$~\cite{AveryScheel}.
-We establish Hypothesis~\ref{hyp: point spectrum} for~\eqref{e: fhn} in a natural open parameter range in~\cite{SpectralFronts}.